skx/dotfiles/.emacs.d/init.md

     ;; Log when we're completing things.
     (setq org-log-done t)

+    ;; All sections indented by default
+    (setq org-startup-indented t)

     ;; All sections collapsed by default
-    (setq org-startup-indented t)
     (setq org-startup-folded t)

     ;; This sets the indention-depth for child-entries